shanidan92/muza-metadata-server/README.md

 - CQRS pattern (append-only) API to simplify conflict resolution and concurrency issues
 - SQLite database for data storage
 - SSL support for secure communication
+- Post-insert hooks for event-driven integrations and data synchronization

 ## Installation